 top of page

-You’re not alone!
-Autism is highly prevalent.
-According to the Canadian Medical Association Journal, around 1–2% of the Canadian population is autistic.
+Autism in adults and children is highly prevalent.
+According to the Canadian Medical Association Journal, around 1–2% of the Canadian population is autistic

-Furthermore, boys and those assigned male at birth (AMAB) are more frequently diagnosed as autistic than girls and those assigned female at birth (AFAB).
-This neurotype coexists with medical, mental, and other conditions
+Furthermore, boys and those assigned male at birth (AMAB) are more frequently diagnosed than girls and those assigned female at birth (AFAB).
+This neurotype coexists with medical, mental, and other conditions—commonly referred to as autism and co-occurring conditions.

-If you identify as autistic, consider seeking support from a Canadian autism coach or therapist.
+If you identify as autistic, consider seeking support from a Canadian autism support coach or therapist.

 Let's delve into what autism is.